bavinashreddy18/Monte-carlo-n-n-grid-world/README.md

                  goal state.
 By using reinforcement learning monte carlo algorithm, we computed the optimum policy for agent to reach goal state from a starting point.
 Here policy is stochastic nature and implemented in python.
-# Reinforcement-Learning-technique:- 10*10 Gridworld using Monte Carlo
+# Reinforcement-Learning-technique:- 10*10 Gridworld using Monte carlo in python
   Solving a simple 10*10 Gridworld almost similar to openAI gym frozenlake using Monte-Carlo method Reinforcement Learning the method used is policy iteration whitch is one of fundamental manners of Dynamic Programing.